 WATCH THE RYANS

-Faculty members and students who have paid their Festival registration fee may observe the preliminary rounds of the Ryans.
-However,
+Faculty members and students who have paid their Festival registration fee may observe the virtual final round of the Ryans.

 AND!
 Break a leg Ryan nominees and partners!!!

 Vice-Chair, Irene Ryan Coordinator & Illinois State Chair